Tokazama/rft/examples/rftTutorial.md

 Because this process can become overwhelming to anyone approaching it for the first time with a functional adrenal gland, I will go through each step as thoroughly as I can.
 Feel free to skip ahead as you come across fairly rudimentary material.

-The examples below will be ran on the [OASIS data set](http://www.oasis-brains.org/app/template/Tools.vm#website).
-In order to decrease processing time I will only be running the analysis on Disc 12 (Sessions 420-457).
-When accessing the data from the previous link look to the top right corner to find an option bar that says "Jump to data set".
-Choose "Cross-Sectional Data" and click the spreadsheet link.
+The examples below will be ran on the data from the sobik data set in the rft repository.

 ## Step 1: Fitting your data to a statistical model and extracting residuals